jamargoochIT/azure-setup/README.md

 ![21](https://github.com/user-attachments/assets/f3d5f076-5f5b-4af8-a6dc-033fb7fe9e80)<br><br><br><br>

 Once we’ve done that, the process is the same as the domain controller: We’ll click the blue button at the bottom labeled Review + create.
-On the next page Azure will begin the validation process once, it’s completed press the blue button at the bottom labeled create.<br><br><br>
+On the next page Azure will begin the validation process, once it’s completed press the blue button at the bottom labeled create.<br><br><br>

 **Quick Tip** -- <br>
 If you get this error message:<br>